leegarner-glfusion/sitemap/README.md

 the distribution from the Plugin Administration page.

 ## Plugin Integration
+A collection of sitemap drivers for the bundled plugins is included in the Sitemap Plugin distribution.

-The Sitemap plugin can add data from other plugins to the online and XML sitemaps.
-Each plugin must supply a class file named "plugin_name.class.php" in the "sitemap" subdirectory under the plugin's private directory.
+A plugin may provide it's own driver to be used instead of the default driver by including a class file named "plugin_name.class.php" in the "sitemap" subdirectory under the plugin's private directory.
+Example:

-For example: private/plugins/myplugin/sitemap/myplugin.class.php
+    private/plugins/myplugin/sitemap/myplugin.class.php

-The class must be named "sitemap_<plugin_name>" to be used and should extend the sitemap_base class provided by this plugin.
+The class must be named "sitemap_<plugin_name>" and should extend the sitemap_base class provided by this plugin.
 Each supported function is provided in the base clase and returns a reasonable default to prevent errors.

 Example:
 ```php